kubeflow/kfp-tekton/samples/kfp-user-guide/README.md

 ```

-### 4. Tekton Exclusive: Execute Tekton pipelines without using Kubeflow pipeline
+### 4. Optional: Execute Tekton pipelines without using Kubeflow Pipelines engine
-For all the compiled Kubeflow pipeline, we can extract the file into `.yaml` format and run it directly on Kubernetes using the Tekton CRD.
-However, this method should **only use for Tekton development** because Kubeflow pipeline cannot track these pipelines that run directly on Tekton.
+For all the compiled Kubeflow pipelines, we can extract them into `.yaml` format and run them directly on Kubernetes using the Tekton CRD.
+However, this method should **only use for Tekton development** because Kubeflow Pipelines engine cannot track these pipelines that run directly on Tekton.

 Assuming the `kubectl` is connected to a Kubernetes cluster with Tekton, we can simply run the apply command to run the Tekton pipeline.